 Changes to personal circumstances (change of address)

-Please inform the Licensing Office of any changes to personal circumstances (change of address), using form DL1.
+Please inform the Licensing Office of any changes to personal circumstances (change of address), using the application form.
 The address must be the address where you reside in the Isle of Man.
 Failure to notify any relevant changes of medical conditions is a criminal offence, punishable by a fine of up to £1000.

 Age related licence applications